kkew3/sat-minesweeper/README.md

 ## Future works

-- Other solvers: e.g. I'm thinking about using KL-bisection and DFS algorithm rather than SAT to solve board.
+- Other solvers: e.g. I'm thinking about using KL-bisection and DFS algorithm together with SAT to solve board.
-  I know it might be irrelevant as the project's name is *sat*-minesweeper, and I don't know whether it's even possible; but it would be interesting to try.
   I may remove this entry in the future if the idea is found not possible or intractable for me.

 ## More about Minesweeper